alanc98/cfs-rcc-demo/README.md

 Once you have the compiler installed, the path set to your compiler in your linux .profile, and the BSP selected, just type:

 ```
-make
+rki2/build/leon-rcc$ make
 ```

 The RKI project will be compiled and it will result in rki.elf, which is an executable that can be loaded to the target and run.
+The rki.elf file can also be copied to the renode or qemu directories to run on a simulator.
+The simulators will only run the rki compiled for the leon3.

 When you run this project, you will see the following on the UART:
 RTEMS Kernel Image Booting